 The consensus among philosophers and bioethicists is that coercion essentially involves threats as opposed to offers (Wertheimer 1987, 2010, Ch.
 4).
 Nevertheless, many, including many IRB members (Largent et al. 2012), believe that offers to participate in research may sometimes be coercive.
 Some try to explain away these intuitions (Largent et al. 2013).
 In contrast, Millum and Garnett (Forthcoming) try to salvage the intuitions by distinguishing two senses of coercion: coercion-as-subjection from consent-undermining coercion.
 The former is what Garnett (2018) calls a eudaimonic sense of coercion, on which the coercee is ‘subject to a foreign will’ and thereby, made worse off—at least in some respect—and the latter is what he calls a deontic sense of coercion, particularly one on which coercion, analytically, implies that the token consent of the coerce is undermined.
 They take the standard view of coercion to explain consent-undermining coercion, but suggest that authorities are invoking coercion-as-subjection.
 Though we admire the attempt to salvage these intuitions, we doubt they are successful.
 Nevertheless, we wish to follow their attempt to save the intuitions.

 The chief problem for their view is that there does not seem to be a non-deontic sense of coercion.
 When an agent claims to have been coerced by another, they do not merely claim that their welfare has been reduced, but instead that they have been wronged in some respect.
 Those doing conceptual work on coercion, as reviewed by Garnett (2018, 546-550), share this view.
-So too, do those doing empirical work on views about coercive offers as evidenced by the fact that they ask IRB members whether various activities were coercive, but ask research participants if similar activities were impermissible (Largent et al. 2012), appearing to assume these to be roughly equivalent questions.
+So too do those doing empirical work on views about coercive offers as evidenced by the fact that they ask IRB members whether various activities were coercive, but ask research participants if similar activities were impermissible (Largent et al. 2012), appearing to assume these to be roughly equivalent questions.
 Further, the foundational documents of research ethics, on which IRB members rely, such as the Nuremberg Code and the Belmont Report (Emanuel et al. 2003, 39 and 36-37), suggest a strong conceptual link between coercion and impermissibility.
-Hence, it seems prima facie safer to assume that members took coercive offer to be a deontic notion rather than that they were operating with a previously unrecognized eudaimonic notion.
+Hence, it seems prima facie safer to assume that members took coercive offers to be a deontic notion rather than that they were operating with a previously unrecognized eudaimonic notion.

 Millum and Garnett might invoke the duty of non-maleficence, claiming that whenever there is some harming there is also some wronging (Garnett 2018, 566n2).
 But the duty of non-maleficence is not so simple.
 Compare beneficence.
 There are myriad minor ways we could improve others’ utility.
 One might think beneficence provides us with reason to find all people with hard to reach itches and give them back scratchers.
 Yet, even if so, there is no duty to do so.
 So too with non-maleficence.
 I might have a reason to not offer a competitive applicant a job because I know that another institution soon will, and I will thereby deprive that institution of an excellent employee, but I have no pro tanto duty to not offer the job.
 Duties, unlike other practical reasons, appear to at least have a presumptive ability to defeat other practical reasons, and the general duties of beneficence and non-maleficence appear to acquire this ability only when very specific content is fleshed out with further context.